-Non-Executive Chairman Leads the Board and ensures it operates effectively Maintains a culture of openness and debate Independ Provide perspect delibera Contribution With a basis 0 AC Audit Committee Assists the Board in fulfilling its oversight functions in relation to the Company's internal controls and financial reporting to safeguard PETRONAS' assets.
+Non-Executive Chairman Leads the Board and ensures it operates effectively Maintains a culture of openness and debate Independent Provide perspedeliber Contributive with a C Audit Committee Assists the Board in fulfilling its oversight functions in relation to the Company's internal controls and financial reporting to safeguard PETRONAS' assets.
 The Committee provides the Board with quality and reliability assurance of the financial information reported by the Company, while promoting efficiency and good governance practices.
-Resp perfc ident Direc and 0 well appo recor remu Exect Mana The 0 Presic For more information about the Audit Committee, please refer to page 252.
-P
+Resp perfo ident Direc the I succ and well appo reco remu Exec Man The Presi Scor For more information about the Audit Committee, please refer to page 252.
+Leads the Board and ensures it operates effectively Maintains a culture of openness and debate C Audit Committee Assists the Board in fulfilling its oversight functions in relation to the Company's internal controls and financial reporting to safeguard PETRONAS' assets.
+The Committee provides the Board with quality and reliability assurance of the financial information reported by the Company, while promoting efficiency and good governance practices.

-Commitment to Governance
+Commitment to Gover